rakshaa-01/hashnode-blogs/clfe5kkef00000al1crigbv1m.md

 We might have heard from various sources that any organization prefers employees who are well-versed in their assigned job and exhibit good productivity in their domain of job.
 This was (and sometimes is) applicable to tech jobs as well.
 Developers who are specialists in their specific areas of expertise are generally preferred by organizations.
 Their areas of expertise may comprise a wide variety of skills but the job they perform may fall into **one of the five categories** described above.

-These types of developers are called as "I-shaped" developers.
-They are called so as their skill sets look in the shape of the letter I. For eg, a front-end developer (or) a web designer has a list of skills like UI-UX Design, knowledge of HTML, CSS, JavaScript and design of images, icons, logo, templates etc. These skills look in the shape of "I" as shown below.
+These types of developers are called I-shaped developers.
+They are called so as their skill sets look in the shape of the letter I. For eg, a front-end developer (or) a web designer has a list of skills like UI-UX Design, knowledge of HTML, CSS, JavaScript and design of images, icons, logos, templates etc. These skills look in the shape of **"I"** as shown below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679148427362/44188854-1e47-4600-8772-3b7a1c22f8fa.png align="center")